Length of stay: 4 days

 Afterwards we continued along the Ring Road towards Vik.
 We made a quick detour at Dyrhólaey – an arch carved in the side of a cliff from the constant pounding of waves.
 There is a black sand beach here, but because the tide was high and the water was rough we could only take in the views from the viewing platform above.

 When we arrived at our accommodations the weather was starting to clear up.
-We checked our Northern Lights forecast and conditions looked pretty good – low cloud coverage in the South East of Iceland and the forecast predicted a a high level of aurora activity (level 4).
-For some reason we thought it was a great idea to set our alarm every hour on the hour from 11p.m to 4a.m to go on a patrol for the Northern Lights.
+We checked our Northern Lights forecast and conditions looked pretty good – low cloud coverage in the South East of Iceland and the forecast predicted a high level of aurora activity (level 4).
+For some reason we thought it was a great idea to set our alarm every hour on the hour from 11p.m to 4a.m to go on patrol for the Northern Lights.
 Yah, that was a terrible idea.
 Especially since our efforts didn’t pay off.

 Day 3: Skaftafell & Jökulsárlón Glacier Lagoon